vajrag/vajrag.github.io/_pages/about.md

 ---
 layout: single
 permalink: /about/
-title: "About"
+title: "Hey, I'm Vajra 👋"
-author_profile: false
+author_profile: True
 ---

-## Hey, I'm Vajra 👋

  I'm an AI Researcher on a mission to make intelligent systems more **human-aligned, adaptive, and grounded in the real world**.